 We have to watch and wait while God does His thing.

 We have to push through the tangle of words, the daily mix-ups, the stress and the personality changes.
 We have to learn how to navigate the impact of all of these things on who we are and how we handle life.
 We have to learn how to do that together.

-And on a pressure-cooker time frame.
+And how to make a marriage work on a pressure-cooker time frame.

 Because if something is left alone or left undone… the next problem will arise whether we are ready for it or not.